 If the worst were to happen and you defaulted on the loan, resulting in your guarantor losing money or even their home, this could put a strain on your relationship.
 This is why it’s essential for the guarantor to get legal advice before going ahead and for everyone involved to discuss the implications beforehand.

-If parents, grandparents or other members of your family are unable to help you get on the property ladder by buying you a home outright, which isn’t possible for most families, there are other ways that families can help.
+If parents, grandparents or other members of your family are unable to help you get on the property ladder by buying you a home outright or being your guarantor, there are other ways that families can help.

 If you can afford it, gifting some or all of the amount a first-time buyer needs for a deposit is perhaps the simplest way to help them buy a home.
 Just make sure you follow the correct procedure by reading our guide to gifted deposits.